smahajan07/spotless_mini_explorer/README.md

 ## Code coverage
 ![Code coverage](https://img.shields.io/badge/coverage-92%25-green.svg)

-(NOTE: THIS IS SELF GENERATED TAG, not to be confused with the automatic generated tag from coveralls)
+(NOTE: THIS IS A SELF GENERATED TAG, not to be confused with the automatic generated tag from coveralls)

 Since there is currently some issue with coveralls picking up the build from travis and checking for code coverage, provided below is a screenshot of the coverage report generated using lcov, locally:
 ![code_coverage](results/lcov_coverage.png)